Research

 Abstract: This paper studies a model of heterogeneous importers that features static cross-country interdependence and dynamic dependence through sunk costs.
 Using data on Chinese chemicals producers, I find that source countries are complementary in the production.
 Furthermore, I estimate the sunk costs of importing using a partial identification approach under the revealed preferences assumption.
 The existence of cross-country interdependence and sunk costs implies that temporary trade shocks in one market can have long-lasting externalities on other markets through firm-level decisions.

-Export Market Expansion, Labor-Market Power, and Labor Shares: Evidence from a Small Open Economy
+Export Market Expansion, Labor-Market Power, and Labor Shares: Evidence from a Small Open Economy (submitted)

 (with Devashish Mitra and Hoang Pham